kadiks/journal-jenaiccambre-com/README.md

 - EU cookie disclaimer
 - Display newsletter popup with a slick animate.css
 - Find a way to have every html lang attribute based on the post
+- Create a page for the practical guide (100 ways of living an extraordinary life (with ordinary means)) => Fixed page for SEO
+- Find a way to display all the post quotes in the blog so they can be SEO searched
+- All the post on the website must be shareable in their original format
+- Ability to search quotes by categories and filter them (fixed page for SEO)

 ## Changelog

+### 0.2.5

+- Add 100 tips page in french

 ### 0.2.4